slburson/misc-extensions/README.md

 containing clauses.
 However, this is not enforced; for instance, the init-form for `g` could refer to `h`, since the latter is bound one level out.

-The macro correctly handles `declare` forms at the beginning of the body, emitting the declarations at the correct level within the expansion so that they apply to the binding named.

-I first wrote this macro in 1980, as I was developing a personal Lisp style that made heavier use of functional programming than was, I think, common at the time.
-I quickly found that multiple values were a great convenience for this style, but the name `multiple-value-bind` was annoyingly long.
-I think many others have come to the same conclusion, as various other people have written binding macros that handle multiple values less verbosely.
-(Also, the `let` construct in the Dylan language can bind multiple variables, as can tuple assignment in Python.)

-The value of using nesting to indicate sequencing may be less clear; I'm sure some readers are thinking, "just use `let*` and be done with it".
-That certainly is a viable choice.
-But I find it makes these expressions a little more readable that I can tell exactly which init-forms are intended to reference outer bindings, and which aren't; if they were in one big `let*`, I would have to read all the init-forms to tell that.
+The macros correctly handle `declare` forms at the beginning of the body, emitting the declarations at the correct level within the expansion so that they apply to the binding named.  — Well, almost.
+In order to do that, they have to be able to detect type declarations, which can start with a type name rather than the symbol `type`; and as it turns, out, CL has no portable interface for determining whether a symbol is a type name.
+(You can find out whether it's a _class_ using `find-class`, but there's no portable way to tell whether a symbol has been `deftype`d.)
+There is a hackish way to do it that works on SBCL, Clozure (CCL), ECL, CLASP, Franz Allegro, and LispWorks, but not, as of this writing, on ABCL.
+On ABCL, the macros use a heuristic that could fail, but which I doubt will ever fail in practice.
+But, if you want to avoid any risk of error, start your type declarations with the symbol `type` if the type is user-defined.

+The symbol `nlet` is exported from package `new-let`.
+It also exports the same macro under the name `let`, so that it can shadow `cl:let`; this is how I use it, though again, I suspect most people will not want to do that.
+Anyway, because `new-let:let` is exported, if you `(:use new-let)` in your package declaration, you will also need to include a `:shadowing-import-from` clause to say which version of `let` you want to use.

+`mvlet` and `mvlet*` are initially exported from `new-let` as well, but to make them a little more convenient to use (especially for those not yet expert in dealing with CL packages), I created another package `mvlet` that re-exports only these two symbols.
+So you can say `(:use mvlet)` to get them, without having to shadowing-import anything.

+Historical note: I first wrote `nlet` in 1980, on the MIT Lisp Machine, and have used it ever since in my own projects.

 ## 2. GMap

-GMap is an iteration macro for Common Lisp — now one of many, but actually among the oldest; I first wrote it in 1980, in Lisp Machine Lisp.
+GMap is an iteration macro for Common Lisp.
 It was conceived as a generalization of `mapcar` (hence the name).
 It is intended for cases when `mapcar` doesn't suffice because the things you want to map over aren't in lists, or you need to collect the results of the mapping into something other than a list.